philip-thielges/philip-thielges.github.io/_posts/2022-09-29-A Deep Learning-based 3D position reconstruction for XENONnT.md

 tags: [Deep Learning, CNN, RNN, Data Science, Computer Vision, Python]
 ---

-In this project I build & optimise a Convolutional Neural Network to reconstruct the three-dimensional position of an event within our detector that is used in the experiment XENONnT.
-I will also compare it with further model architectures, e. g.
-Recurrent Neural Networks.
+In this project I build & optimise different kinds of neural networks to reconstruct the three-dimensional position of an event within our detector that is used in the experiment XENONnT.
+The goal is especially the reconstruction of the depth of an event in the detector, because this can be determined by conventional methods only by the time difference of 2 signals, a more detailed description will be given later.

 # Table of contents